Bjond/ribbon-resteasy-poc/README.md

 Unfortunatley the examples and documentation for the Netflix OSS service architecture is not well done.
 The software itself is excellent.
-It took three days to get this P.O.C. working.
-Some more time to do so without _deprecation_ warnings provided by their examples.
+It took three days to get this P.O.C. working and without _deprecation_ warnings provided by their examples.

 This system provides two parts: